Butterfly Conservation - saving butterflies, moths and our environment

 We have been very lucky and found eggs at Porlock on the Somerset / Devon border and in the Lynton Gorge.
 Neither of the areas had had reports of White-letter Hairstreak for about 20 years (Diane Andrews had a adult sighting at Porlock in 2007).
 However, attempts to find the butterfly at Torpoint where there is a large amount of elm proved negative despite an egg being found less than 2 miles away at Bere Ferrers on the other side of the Tamar.
 There is still elm at Veryan where the last Cornish records came from and in the Camel Valley although much of the elm near Bude has gone (historic area).

-With the help of the Cornwall Branch we hope to visit Cornwall during the 2009 flight period with priority being given to watching elm on Torpoint, Veryan, the Camel Valley and close to Falmouth.
+In future we suggest priority should be given to watching elm on Torpoint, Veryan, the Camel Valley and close to Falmouth.
 We would suggest that coastal areas or river valleys (preferably limestone) with large leaved elms have the greatest potential.
 This would also apply to the north Cornish/Devon coast.

 Full details of all the project target squares can be found here